Turfjs/turf/CONTRIBUTING.md

 ## Documentation

-- Turf's documentation (README.md files) should be up to date in master as they are generated automatically on commit, based on the JSDoc comments in the package files.
-Should you need to, you can update them by running `npm run docs` and commit any changes.
+- API docs for each turf package are extracted from JSDoc comments in the source code into the top-level README.md files.
+README's are automatically updated on commit using via the pre-commit hook.

-README files are auto-updated To update TurfJS's Documentation (README.md) use the following `npm run docs`:
+Should you want to generate new README files manually, use `npm run docs`:
-  - **inside a module:** will only generate the docs of that module.
+  - **inside a module:** will generate the docs for that module.
   - **main folder:** will generate docs for all modules.

 ### Documentation - Examples

-**Only builds docs for `@turf/center`**
+**Only build docs for `@turf/center`**

 ```bash
 $ cd ./turf/packages/turf-center